-If you think that you need to file a lawsuit to protect your interests, but are unable to afford a private lawyer, you may be able to qualify for legal aid, often called legal services.
-Legal aid organizations and attorneys often receive funds from the government and are normally tasked with taking on cases concerning the poor and impoverished.
 Because of their limited funding, however, legal aid societies and lawyers can usually only take on a select few cases.
-The lawsuits that legal aid attorneys normally litigate are ones involving denial of unemployment benefits, social security benefits, consumer credit issues, and eviction and other landlord tenant lawsuits.
+The lawsuits that legal aid attorneys normally litigate involve denial of unemployment benefits, Social Security benefits, consumer credit issues, and eviction and other landlord-tenant lawsuits.

 Personal Injury Attorneys on Contingency

-Many personal injury attorneys take cases on a contingency fee basis, which means that you do not pay anything to the attorney up front and the lawyer only gets paid if you get paid.
-Contingency fee arrangements are great for those who have winning cases but no real means of paying an hourly fee to an attorney.
+Many personal injury attorneys take cases on a contingency fee basis.
+That means you do not pay anything to the attorney upfront, and the lawyer only gets paid if you get paid.
+Contingency fee arrangements are useful in cases where you have no money to pay an attorney but need legal representation for your case.

 Pro Bono Services

-Attorneys working in private practice and in firms often set aside a portion of their time to work on pro bono cases.
-As with community legal aid clinics, pro bono services typically are offered to individuals whose combined household income is less than 125 percent of the federal poverty level.
-There are some exceptions to these income limits, which you would need to learn about from each pro bono program.
+The American Bar Association and state bar associations require attorneys in private practice and in firms to set aside a portion of their time for pro bono cases.
+As with community legal aid clinics, pro bono services typically are offered to individuals whose combined household income is less than 125% of the federal poverty level.
+Depending on your legal needs, pro bono lawyers may provide the free legal advice you need for your case.